 He said large companies were interested to team up with local food processing companies, which have halal certification, to penetrate the global halal market.

-“Our country’s halal certification is widely recognised in 56 countries worldwide and Chinese companies see the significance in a collaboration to penetrate the global halal market,” he said at the Iskandar Halal Park pocket talk, one of the side events at the Johor Expo Kemajuan in Kota Iskandar.
+“Our country’s halal certification is widely recognized in 56 countries worldwide and Chinese companies see the significance in a collaboration to penetrate the global halal market,” he said at the Iskandar Halal Park pocket talk, one of the side events at the Johor Expo Kemajuan in Kota Iskandar.

 He said Chinese companies wanted to expand their market to Muslim-majority countries but did not have the know-how or halal certification to do so.